ivancea/mac-renderer/README.md

 This will execute the build of the page every time you push to master, or when you manually trigger the workflow.

 The build will upload the built page to the `gh-pages` branch, or to the branch you've already configured to be used for GitHub Pages.
-*You can check <https://github.com/helaili/jekyll-action> to see the exact logics, as that action is used underneath.*
+*You can check <https://github.com/helaili/jekyll-action> to see the exact logic, as that action is used underneath.*

 If you haven't configured yet your GitHub Pages, go to the repository `Settings`, and in the `Pages` tab, choose `Deploy from a branch` in `Source` and select the `gh-pages` branch.
 This will enable the site, and launch another action to publish the branch every time it changes.